 The Third Committee of the United Nations General Assembly also known as The Social, Humanitarian and Cultural Committee (SOCHUM), is one of the 6 main deliberative organs of the United Nations.
-The GA3 is allocated to all the social affairs and fundamental human rights issues that affect people all over the world.
-This broad mandate comprises of a spectrum of social and cultural problems which include;
+The 3rd General Assembly is tasked with deliberating on matters that relate to human rights in a broader sense.
+Whilst the HRC is focused one specific actions and resolution whilst the broad mandate of SOCHUM comprises of a spectrum of social and cultural problems which include;

 o The right to life and expression of culture